 In Canada, there are at least 1.6 million Indigenous people, representing more than 5% of the total population.
-This population has a need for transparent, accessible technology that addresses the nuances of the pan-Indigenous diversity, and challenges to achieve the sovereignty they've been denied for so long.
+This population has a need for transparent, accessible technology that addresses the unique nuances of the pan-Indigenous populace, and challenges to achieve the sovereignty they've been denied for so long.

-Maiam Nayri Wingara argues that Indigenous Sovereignty and Indigenous Data Governance (IDG) movements have emerged as a response to poor data practices, from the conceptualisation of data items through accurate reporting of data about Indigenous peoples.
+The emergence of Indigenous Sovereignty and Indigenous Data Governance (IDG) movements are, according to Maiam Nayri Wingara (an Indigenous Sovereignty Collective) a result of a response to poor data practices, from the conceptualisation of data items through accurate reporting of data about Indigenous peoples.

-Wingara believes that Indigenous peoples have always been data collectors and protectors and have recently engaged in the data space in response to historical practices, as a modern reinvention of old traditions.
-The goal is to create and guide good practices going forward in the digital space.
+Wingara argues that Indigenous peoples have always been data collectors and protectors.
+In keeping with these practices, Indigenous groups have recently engaged in the data space in response to historical practices as a modern reinvention of old traditions.
+The primary goal is to create and guide good Indigenous-centric practices going forward in the digital space.

-According to Animikii, an Indigenous based software development agency, there are many challenges associated with data sovereignty.
-They argue that:
+According to Animikii, an Indigenous based software development agency:

 "Indigenous organizations, including governments, don’t often have full control over their own finances.
 In a capitalistic settler-colonial economy, it’s difficult to make a lot of money when you own little land.
 Meanwhile, the value of land is ruled by supply and demand where there’s always a demand but little supply.
 Control of the economy is a central element of sovereignty.
 Without it, Indigenous Peoples must negotiate with outside entities and shuffle funds from one program to another just to keep the lights on, much less support vital infrastructure."